OCA/stock-logistics-workflow/stock_customer_deposit/readme/USAGE.md

 11. Set quantity done in operations or click on **Set Quantities**.
 12. Update location destination if it's necessary in operations detailed.
 13. Click on **Validate**.
+14. Invoice this order and you will see Lots delivered if you have activated **Display Lots & Serial Numbers on Invoices**.

 View Customer deposits: